nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/3terra.md

 When you run a workflow or do work in a Jupyter notebook or on Rstudio, Terra starts up a Google Cloud Platform (GCP) virtual machine.
 The price rates depend on the cloud configurations (default or custom) you choose.

 For small analyses, costs are quite reasonable.
-For example, running through two tutorials cost us less than $1.
+For example, running through two tutorials cost us <$1.

 The [Google Cloud pricing calculator](https://cloud.google.com/products/calculator/#id=) is also a helpful tool to estimate the cost of GCP compute resources.